stackus/ftgogo/README.md

 The service capabilities can all be run together in a monolith to demonstrate what that might look like.
 It'll at beat represent the final form of a monolith that has been broken up by feature.
 This kind of monolith has several names.
 The "Majestic Monolith", the "Loosely-Coupled Monolith", or the "Modular Monolith".

+> Note: The monolith was created in reverse.
+It may not give the best example of what a monolith might look like just before switching to microservices.

 #### Type Registration